There will never be an easy formula for building excellent customer relations, but I believe they don’t come to be by accident.

 I decided to find out and asked some of our great users I met in the Netherlands about what they do to keep their customers coming back to their business.

-The moment I penned down my first thoughts, I realised the question wasn’t about how to get your clients coming back – the right question to ask is how to genuinely be engaging and interesting enough?
+The moment I penned down my first thoughts, I realized the question wasn’t about how to get your clients coming back – the right question to ask is how to genuinely be engaging and interesting enough?

 This is what I picked up: